wenqilyu/Informer/README.md

 ### The challenges when we use transfromers in long sequence prediction

-1. The quadratic computation of self-attention.
+1. The quadratic computation of self-attention.(Complexity)

+   The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage per layer to be O(L^2)

-2. the memory bottle nect in stacking layers.
+2. the memory bottle nect in stacking layers.(Long Iutput)

+   The stack of J encoder/decoder layer makes total memory usage to be O(j·L^2), which limits the model scalability on receiving long sequence inputs.

-3. the spped plunge in prediction long outputs.
+3. the spped plunge in prediction long outputs.(Long Output)

+   The dynamic decoding of vanilla Transformer makes the inference spped as slow as RNN-based model.

 ### Improve in Informer（solve the challenges metioned before）

-1. Self-attention mechanism(Complexity)
+1. Self-attention mechanism

--- The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage per layer to be O(L^2)

-2. Self-attention Distilling Operation(Long Iutput)
+2. Self-attention Distilling Operation

--- The stack of J encoder/decoder layer makes total memory usage to be O(j·L^2), which limits the model scalability on receiving long sequence inputs.

-3. Generative-style Decoder(Long Output)
+3. Generative-style Decoder

--- The dynamic decoding of vanilla Transformer makes the inference spped as slow as RNN-based model.

 ## Discussion
 1. Why we use transformers in LSTF?